openvstorage/ovs-documentation/Internals/Architecture/README.md

-### Architecture

-### Introduction
-Here we discuss the architecture of of Open vStorage and explain some concepts:

 ### The Open vStorage Architecture
 Open vStorage consist out of different components which all are essential and have to work together.
 In the below graphic you can find a schematic of the Open vStorage architecture and the different components.